tahabisginsoftware/Technews/README.md

 Run app: `npx react-native run-android` / `npx react-native run-ios`

-Alternatively, you can start both the serever and the app up by: `npm run android` / `npm run ios`
+Alternatively, you can start both the server and the app up by: `npm run android` / `npm run ios`

 # News API